RocketSurgery/HyperText/README.md

 ### Initialization

 The engine must be initialized with a configuration before it can be used.
-This must be done by calling `TextEngine.init(configuration)`, with `configuration` being an object with the following properties:
+This must be done by calling `HyperText.init(configuration)`, with `configuration` being an object with the following properties:

 * `baseUrl` - the base url for your story files.
 This is an optional attribute.
 * `variables` - an object containing any additional variables you would like to reference in your macros.